-Fuel Poverty Action Plan 2015
+Fuel Poverty Action Plan 2015/16

-Report Type: Actions Report Report Author: Mark Lowe Generated on: 11 February 2015
+Report Type: Actions Report Report Author: Mark Lowe

+Generated on: 11 February 2015

-Title Description Assigned To Latest Note Production of a Joint Fuel Poverty Strategy Relevant Officers to work with Executive Members for Wellbeing to produce a Joint Fuel Poverty Strategy To date the focus has been on the development and updating of the Fuel Poverty Action Plan.
+Title Description Assigned To Latest Note Production of a Joint Fuel Poverty Strategy Relevant Officers to work with Executive Members for Wellbeing to produce a Joint Fuel Poverty Strategy Director for Communities West Sussex Fuel Poverty Co-ordinator To date the focus has been on the development and updating of the Fuel Poverty Action Plan.
 Work on the development of a Strategy has ben delayed pending the appointment of a new West Sussex Fuel Poverty Co-ordinator (see below).
 In addition consultation will take place with the newly appointed Head of Housing and Head of Wellbeing to agree who should take the lead for the Fuel poverty in the Councils.
 Fuel Poverty is featured in the Director for Public Health's Annual Report 2013/14 published in October 2014.
 It is also an element in the West Sussex Public Health Plan 2012 - 2017.
 The Communities Directorate are currently developing a number of over-arching strategies to address issues such as the A&W Public Health Plan, Housing & Older People, and Social Isolation.
 Fuel Poverty will be a factor in these strategic approaches.
-Financial Inclusion This framework, released 2015, has been produced by the local partnership group the Adur & Worthing Financial Inclusion Group (A&W FIG).
+It is expected that these Strategies will be completed in 2015.
+Financial Inclusion Framework This framework, released 2015, has been produced by the local partnership group the Adur & Worthing Financial Inclusion Group (A&W FIG).
 The framework is action based and due to evidence collected locally tackling fuel poverty is one of the key actions within it.
-A&W FIG The framework is to be taken to the Adur & Worthing Strategic Partnership (Waves Ahead) the last week in Feb 2015.
+The framework has been completed and endorsed by the Adur & Worthing Strategic Partnership (Waves Ahead).
 Following this it will be placed on the Adur & Worthing Councils Web site.
-Once completed a link to the fuel poverty strategy will be placed in the framework.
-Tackling Fuel Poverty DOV/Artiv Head of The Private Sector Housing (PSH) team is continuing to take an active approach to targeting fuel poverty and advertising the benefits and grants if and where available.
+The link to the Fuel Poverty Action Plan will be placed in the framework (March 2015).
+Executive Members for Health and Wellbeing to take an active approach to targeting fuel poverty working with the Communications Team to publicise the benefits and grants available to help residents insulate their homes and combat fuel poverty.
+Head of Housing and The Private Sector Housing (PSH) team is continuing to take an active approach to targeting fuel poverty and advertising the benefits and grants if and where available.
 PSH staff have promoted the Energy Switch programme during their visits.
 The Environmental Health Repair Grant Assistance scheme (administered through Adur & Worthing Home Improvement Assistance) has approved 21 grants for boiler replacements.
-Councils also to develop a communications A review of Fuel Poverty related content on the Councils website has been completed to ensure it is